-During construction, sanitary facilities used by workers will consist of portable toilets, which will be emptied on an as needed basis, but typically no less frequently than weekly, by a qualified hauler.
+During construction, sanitary facilities used by workers will consist of portable toilets, which will be emptied on an as needed basis by a qualified hauler.
 The Applicant intends to construct a new operations and maintenance (O&M) building in the Facility Site.
 This building will have a connection to an individual wastewater treatment (i.e., septic) system for use during Facility operations.